Norwegian Special Operations Commando: Reveal

-For a long period, very little was publicly known about FSK, as the Norwegian government denied its existence and involvement in operations.
-Some information emerged following the unit’s participation in Operation Enduring Freedom in Afghanistan.
+For a long period, very little was publicly known about NORSOC, as the Norwegian government denied its existence and involvement in operations.
+Some information emerged following the unit's participation in Operation Enduring Freedom in Afghanistan.

-The establishment of FSK was first briefly mentioned by Aftenposten in 1983.
-During a hijacking in 1985, it was reported that FSK personnel were on alert at their base at Trandum, though they were not called upon to act.
+The establishment of NORSOC was first briefly mentioned by Aftenposten in 1983.
+During a hijacking in 1985, it was reported that NORSOC personnel were on alert at their base at Trandum, though they were not called upon to act.
 In 1988, a proposal to disband the unit for financial reasons met opposition, particularly from the oil industry and the military, and was eventually withdrawn after media coverage.
 At that time, Aftenposten described the unit as a "special military command composed of highly trained operators from Hærens Jegerkommando at Trandum and Marinejegerkommandoen, as well as other specialists."

-The first official acknowledgement of FSK by the Norwegian Armed Forces came in connection with the SAS Flight 347 hijacking at Gardermoen Airport in September 1993.
+The first official acknowledgement of NORSOC by the Norwegian Armed Forces came in connection with the SAS Flight 347 hijacking at Gardermoen Airport in September 1993.
 The following year, Vi Menn published an article on the unit.
-A 1990 research paper had also noted that "The Armed Forces' Special Command (FSK) is specially trained to be used in the event of terrorist attacks against oil installations – especially hijacking situations."
-FSK’s existence was formally recognized by the Armed Forces in 1999, when an article about the unit was published in Forsvarets Forum.
+A 1990 research paper had also noted that "The Armed Forces' Special Command (NORSOC) is specially trained to be used in the event of terrorist attacks against oil installations – especially hijacking situations."
+NORSOC's existence was formally recognized by the Armed Forces in 1999, when an article about the unit was published in Forsvarets Forum.

-FSK has also cooperated with several international special operations forces, including the British Special Air Service (SAS) and Special Boat Service (SBS), and U.S. Delta Force and Navy SEALs/DEVGRU.
+NORSOC has also cooperated with several international special operations forces, including the British Special Air Service (SAS) and Special Boat Service (SBS), and U.S. Delta Force and Navy SEALs/DEVGRU.